yi-huang-1/torchrdit/README.md

 ## Feedback and Support

-If you have any questions, issues, or suggestions, please open an [issue](https://github.com/yi-huang-1/torchrdit/issues) or email us at `yi_huang@student.uml.edu`.
+If you have any questions, issues, or suggestions, please open an [issue](https://github.com/yi-huang-1/torchrdit/issues) or email us at `yi_huang at student dot uml dot edu`.

 ---